-Pigeon Valley Fire: Further evacuations, Govt set up $20,000 Relief Fund
+Pigeon Valley Fire: Further evacuations, Govt set up $20,000 relief fund

 At least one property has been destroyed in the blaze and some stock have had to be put down due to burn injuries.

-Yesterday there were around 100 firefighters on the ground from Fire and Emergency NZ, NZ Defence Force and the Department of Conservation, as well as heavy machinery operators and air craft crew working hard to contain the fire.
+Yesterday there were around 100 firefighters on the ground from Fire and Emergency NZ, the NZ Defence Force and the Department of Conservation, as well as heavy machinery operators and aircraft crew working hard to contain the fire.

 FENZ worked on creating chemical fire breaks with fixed wing planes, digging firebreaks with bulldozers and digging reservoirs for monsoon buckets on the helicopters.